nih-cfde/2022-nov-meeting/docs/index.md

 # The Fall 2022 NIH Common Fund Data Ecosystem Meeting

 The Fall 2022 NIH Common Fund Data Ecosystem Program Meeting presents an opportunity to review progress over the past year and discuss strategic issues that impact the ecosystem as a whole.
-This is a hybrid event with in-person and remote participation.
+This is primarily an in-person event but some remote participation will be facilitated.

 ## Save the Date: November 8-9, 2022